A downloadable tool

 Echo is a lightweight but surprisingly powerful debug logger for GameMaker, that also now comes with Echo Chamber, a fully featured debug UI builder!

-Echo is designed to stay out of the way until you need it, then give you a clear picture of what your game is doing without spamming every build forever.
+Echo is designed to stay out of the way until you need it, then give you a clear picture of what your game is doing without spamming your console.

 Join the Echo discord channel